All About Drawings

 The Meaning Of A Doodle

-My sister could never have known how much this doodle would mean to me.
-Doodle Cat Drawing
+My sister would never have dreamed how much this doodle means to me.

-It's entirely personal and I knew she had devoted her time to draw this, just for me.
+It's entirely personal and I knew she had devoted her precious time to draw this just for me.

 My doodle drawing was presented in a nice white and gold frame and it's displayed proudly in my living room.